 As a nationally sought after test prep coach and certified English teacher, I have seen many, different situations in my 30+ years in education.
 I will discuss some of the scenarios and suggest a path for many students.

-For most students, I suggest taking both ACT and SAT tests late in the student’s Sophomore year in school.
+For most students, I suggest taking both ACT and SAT tests late in the student’s Sophomore year in school as a BASELINE test.
 Why?
 There are five simple reasons.

 - Taking both allows your child to see which he/she prefers

 - The April and June ACT tests offer the TIR (TEST INFORMATION RELEASE) so your child can see exactly which questions are missed.

 - The May SAT test offers the chance to order the test booklet and answers

 - Most students have had most of the math covered by both tests (Alg 1, Geometry & Alg 2) Most students take Alg 2 junior year.

 - Summer test prep means no competing school work and more hours in the day to devote to studying

 - Recruited athletes will need a score to share with coaches.
 Saying, “I haven’t tested yet” could raise a red flag with a coach, especially senior year.

 Once you have a baseline score, you can create a test prep plan to maximize those scores for scholarships, merit monies, and possible out of state tuition waivers.
 Many people think that test scores have to be finalized BEFORE applying.
 Not true!
 You can still work to raise your scores even after applications are sent in.